-Perched on the cliffs, overlooking the sea, the town of Fira shares with the Partenon the fame of the best known images of Greece.
+Perched on the cliffs, overlooking the sea, the town of Fira shares with the Parthenon the fame of the best known images of Greece.

-The city is a spectacle, with a climax at the sunset.
+The city is a show, with a climax at the sunset.
 Its narrow streets have some commerce tourist oriented.

 Fira is the main town on Santorini and a very pretty place.

 Part of the town is sitting on steep cliffs and there is a superb view of the bay from there.

 the town itself is small town greece at it's very prettiest and i recommend people to stay there if the beach is not the main thing on their holiday.